A quiet Dutch village holds clues as European politics veer to the right

 In July, Mark Rutte's majority coalition collapsed over his handling of immigration, and his successor as leader of the VVD party hinted that Wilders might be a partner to talk to again.

-''Suddenly, a vote for Wilders was no longer a wasted vote," said Korteweg of the Clingendael think tank.
-"And Wilders took off in the polls.''
+''Suddenly, a vote for Wilders was no longer a wasted vote,'' said Korteweg of the Clingendael think tank.

 Political analysts looking ahead to the EU Parliament elections in June say what is happening in countries like the Netherlands could be a harbinger for the governing body of the bloc's 450 million people.